 When photos are taken outside of the app these are considered supporting records on our site.
-These are still desireable and searchable when you do a search of a person on ours site.
+These are still desirable and searchable when you do a search of a person on our site.
 However, these are not considered primary records.
 You might ask why we do this.
 The simple answer is that we want people to be able to verify records and locations within a cemetery.
 This is what sets our website apart from others out there.
 You don't have to merely trust that the photos belong to a certain cemetery, you know for sure due to GPS marking!
-I have travelled all over the United States taking photographs of family members simply because I want the exact location of burial known for future generations.
+I have traveled all over the United States taking photographs of family members simply because I want the exact location of burial known for future generations.
 Plus it's taken me to beautiful remote parts of the country!

-How can you tell if a record is primary or supporting?
-BillionGraves has made this easy.
-When you go to a main cemetery page, scroll down all the way to the bottom.
+You can also see these on the cemetery images page.
+When you go to a main cemetery page, click on volunteer.
+Next, scroll down all the way to the bottom.
 You will see the images associated with this particular cemetery.
 Images bordered in grey are primary records.
 Images bordered in orange are supporting records.

 Cemetery pin colors will not change from blue to green unless there are primary records associated with the cemetery.